Fieseler Fi 103R Reichenberg: Test flights

 During September 1944, the first real flight was performed at the Erprobungsstelle Rechlin, the Reichenberg being dropped from a Heinkel He 111.
 However, this flight ended in a crash, which was attributed to the pilot having lost control of the aircraft after accidentally jettisoning the canopy.
 The next day, a second flight was conducted that also ended in a crash.
-The technical department struggled to explain these losses, although there were suspicions that the Fi 103R's flight characteristics could making landing particularly challenging.
+The technical department struggled to explain these losses, although there were suspicions that the Fi 103R's flight characteristics could make landing particularly challenging.

 Seeking to avoid further accidents while also hoping to uncover the source of these difficulties, further test flights were carried out by Heinz Kensche and Hanna Reitsch, both of whom were particularly accomplished test pilots.
 Reitsch herself experienced several crashes, which she survived unscathed.
 On 5 November 1944, during the second test flight of the R-III, a wing detached from the aircraft due to the vibrations; Kensche managed to parachute to safety, albeit with some difficulty due to the cramped cockpit.
-It was concluded that the Fi 103R had a relatively high stall speed and that pilots, unaware of this, had attempting to land at speeds that were too slow for the aircraft to maintain stable flight.
+It was concluded that the Fi 103R had a relatively high stall speed and that pilots, unaware of this, had been attempting to land at speeds that were too slow for the aircraft to maintain stable flight.